The Olde Windmill Inn in Great Cressingham, a traditional village inn near the Peddars Way in Norfolk.

 Great Cressingham

-A short distance from the trail, Great Cressingham offers one of the first convenient stopping points, with an inn well placed for walkers beginning the route.
+A short distance from the route, Great Cressingham is one of the first practical stopping points.

 • The Olde Windmill Inn

-A traditional village inn close to the Peddars Way, offering rooms and food for those starting or completing an early section of the walk.
+A village inn close to the Peddars Way, offering rooms and food for walkers starting or completing an early section.

 Mid-Route: Castle Acre and Surroundings